ata-nas/record-rest-api/README.md

 from using services there that technically have error handling in them, because services are prone to change, while I can count on the methods in the repo to be static, and moreover, I handle null values differently sometimes, like in creating new patient, I will allow null to be passed on gp uic, because is optional.
 If however not null is passed, then I go to repo and throw exception if not found.
 This is very different from the service error handling where null is not allowed.
+Services are responsible to find and get desired entity in PUT request for updating it, but the mapper is responsible to correctly map it, because it has access to repositories, other than the service has, this is done so that the particular service has access and is responsible only to do CRUD with one particular entity, the entity the service is for.
+In this way I think I separate concerns well, also I automate the mapping process, and it is being serviced from one place only!

 - I have made the decision to combine the base service of `DoctorEntity` and `GpEntity` since they are basically the same thing, `GpEntity` exists only with `@MapsId` to note if a given doctor is a GP or not.
 This happens with the very simple check, going to the